-Sophie D’Amours is the vice-chair of Universities Canada and rector of Université Laval.
+Sophie D’Amours is the chair of Universities Canada and rector of Université Laval.

 What advice would you offer women pursuing leadership positions in their fields?

 I would advise each of them to not hold back, to believe in themselves and to have the courage to dare.
 They should discover what motivates them and follow through.

 Success, for me, is about the love of learning, being helpful to others, believing in the work I do and overcoming challenges together with my colleagues.
 My definition of success: being happy while accomplishing both small and large goals.

 If you could start your career again, what is one thing you would do differently?